Why should you check your credit history?

 Any time that you take out credit, it’ll show up on your credit history.
 Lenders look at your credit history in order to make decisions about whether or not to lend to you.

-Each lender will balance up the opportunity to make profit with responsibility.
+Each lender will balance up the opportunity to make a profit with responsibility.
 The whole point of a loan is that the lender makes more money than they gave out in the first place.
 What they are looking for will depend on how they are looking to deal with you.
 They will then usually score you based on your credit record and application information.
 Each lender will have different criteria that they score by.

 For some lenders, this will be best done by establishing a long-term relationship with you, so they are more likely to be your point of contact for all your other financial dealings.
 After all, a lot of people stay with the same bank or credit card and use them for everything.

-Other lenders won’t be looking for that long term relationship and will instead be looking to make profit on your loan on a more immediate basis.
+Other lenders won’t be looking for that long-term relationship and will instead be looking to make a profit on your loan on a more immediate basis.
 As a result, they may be more interested if you’ve actually got poorer credit, as you may not have better options.

 Whatever the kind of loan you’re looking for, be it a short term loan, a mortgage or a bad credit one, it’s always worth checking out your credit record.
 This is because you’re always going to be in a better situation if you have a stronger idea what the lender’s answer is going to be before you apply.

 Since your credit history is the tool that most lenders use in order to make decisions about you, it only makes sense that you should already know what information you’re submitting to them – not least because being turned down for some applications can actually cause your credit score to go down (see below for more details about Being Rejected and how to avoid it lowering your credit score).